top of page

 • Help you submit grievances like grade appeals.

-• Direct you to the appropriate services.
+• Direct you to appropriate services.

-Click the button below or email vpeducation@laurentian.ca.
+Click on the button below or send an e-mail to sga@laurentian.ca

 Academic Integrity